 Regularly cleaning your CPAP equipment can help keep you healthy and prevent the spread of germs.

 From illnesses such as colds, infections, flu, and COVID-19, proper CPAP cleaning techniques can help reduce the likelihood of you getting sick while ensuring you breathe cleaner air.
-Keeping your CPAP machine, mask, and accessories clean is an essential part of your health, wellness, and the longevity of your CPAP equipment.
+Keeping your CPAP machine, mask, and supplies clean is an essential part of your health, wellness, and the longevity of your CPAP equipment.

 Let’s dive into just how keeping your CPAP equipment in tip-top shape benefits your overall wellbeing.